apache/cloudstack-documentation/source/adminguide/networking/global_server_load_balancing.rst

    A zone shall be considered as GSLB capable only if a GSLB service provider is provisioned in the zone.

--  When users have VMs deployed in multiple availability zones which are GSLB enabled, they can use the GSLB functionality to load balance traffic across the VMs in multiple zones.
+-  When users have instances deployed in multiple availability zones which are GSLB enabled, they can use the GSLB functionality to load balance traffic across the instances in multiple zones.

--  The users can use GSLB to load balance across the VMs across zones in a region only if the admin has enabled GSLB in that region.
+-  The users can use GSLB to load balance across the instances across zones in a region only if the admin has enabled GSLB in that region.

 -  The users can load balance traffic across the availability zones in